michaelkotelnikov/import-satellite/README.md

 An `Activation Key` is assigned to a host using a combination of it's `Lifecycle Environment` variable that is defined by the group that the host is a part of, and it's `OS Version` which is pulled using the `gather_facts` ansible module.
 The version of the operating system corresponds with the `Content View` in Red Hat Satellite.

+The `Lifecycle Environments` used in the role -
+- dev
+- local-prod
+- customer-prod

+The RHEL versions that the role supports -
+- 7.4
+- 7.6
+- 7.8
+- 7.9

 Prerequisites
 -------------